 On March 1, 2021, at the request of the District and with consent of Westamerica Bank, the Chapter 9 case was dismissed without prejudice.
-It is now the responsibility of the District and Westamerica Bank to find resolution to the debt.
-Communication has since been ongoing between the Attorneys of both parties, but no resolution has been made yet.
+On March 31, 2023, the District agreed to terms on the sale of the property and payoff of the site lease to Westamerica Bank.